GotCms/GotCms/README.md

 ## More information

-Go to the website, it will be redirect to /install, follow instructions and refresh.
+Go to the website, it will be redirected to /install and follow instructions.

-Go to /admin to manage website, create documents types, datatypes, views, layouts, scripts, ...
+Go to /admin to manage website, create documents, documents types, datatypes, views, layouts, scripts, ...

-All content are stored in database and work with stream wrapper.
+All contents are stored in database and works with stream wrapper.

 ## Notes